Cinnamon Sugar Roasted Pumpkin Seeds

 Step 4.
-Bake for 20-30 minutes, stirring every 10 minutes taking care not to brown or burn.
+Bake for 20-30 minutes, stirring every 10 minutes taking care not to brown or burn the seeds.
+At the 20 minute mark, I start checking every 5 minutes for doneness.
 Seeds are done when they are dry, crisp, and a light golden brown.

-- 1 tablespoon extra light olive oil
+- 1 1/2 tablespoons extra light olive oil

 - 1/2 teaspoon ground cinnamon

-- 1/8 teaspoon ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- 1 smidgen ground cloves
+- 1 pinch ground cloves